SheCodesAus/she-codes-crowdfunding-api-project-Angela11223344/.github/README.md

 # Project title: 'MichelangLEGO Designs'
 # Life-sized Lego
 ​
 Donate your old lego bricks to build life-sized things!
-(Think the pyramids, Big Ben, a space rocket...etc) Target audience:
+(Think the pyramids, Big Ben, a space rocket...anything you can think of!)
+Target audience:
 Anyone from ages 4 - 99.
 --> Parents who are tired of standing on/hoovering up pieces of lego.